Dr Taiwo Akanbi

-Dr Taiwo Akanbi is a lecturer in the Department of Food Science and Human Nutrition.
-He holds a Bachelor of Science (BSc) degree in Food Science and Technology from UNAAB, Nigeria; Master of Science (MSc) degree in Food Science and Biotechnology from UPM, Malaysia and a PhD in Food Chemistry and Biotechnology from Deakin University Australia.
+Dr. Taiwo Akanbi is a lecturer in the Department of Food Science and Human Nutrition.
+He holds a Bachelor of Science (BSc) degree in Food Science and Technology; a Master of Science (MSc) degree in Food Biotechnology, and a Ph.D. in Food Chemistry and Biotechnology.

-Since finishing his PhD, Taiwo has developed methods for recovery, concentration and stabilization of natural products from plants and marine organisms.
+Since finishing his Ph.D. at Deakin University, Australia, Taiwo has developed methods for recovery, concentration, and stabilization of natural products from plants and marine organisms.
 He has been working on the use of enzymes to produce conjugates of bio-functional marine lipids and polyphenolic compounds that may be beneficial in the treatment and prevention of many inflammatory diseases.
 Taiwo also engages with the food industry and has carried out research on industrial food waste valorisation.
 He received an award for excellence in industry engagement and innovation.
 His research has also won awards nationally and internationally.

 Key areas of research

 Because of the growing health concerns over the use of chemically synthesised compounds in food, food industries are now turning to natural ingredients.
-I believe there is a lot researchers can offer to achieve this transition.
+I believe food scientists can help achieve this transition.

 I have three main research foci:

-Food Bioprocessing: Main focus is on the use of enzymes to generate valuable products.
+Food Bioprocessing: The main focus is on the use of enzymes to generate valuable products.

 Encapsulation for nutrient delivery: Developing smart encapsulation technologies for delivery of bio-functional ingredients

-Food waste valorisation: Main focus is on the recovery, stabilisation and utilisation of high value compounds from food wastes
+Food waste valorization: The main focus is on the recovery, stabilisation, and utilisation of high-value compounds from food wastes